ess-dmsc-dram/documents/policy/core_change_strategy.md

 It may turn out that is is never possible, i.e., existing algorithms might be dropped completely and be replaced by scripts that use the new Sci-py styled libraries at some point in the future.
 But the implication is that we need to be certain that we will be capable of providing 100% of the required functionality using only the Sci-py styled libraries.

-### Dediciated Cross-facility Core Effort
+### 4. Dediciated Cross-facility Core Effort

 At operating facilities, the emphasis for many years has been on framework use rather than framework development.
 The delivery model in the Mantid program has been very successful in engaging users and ensuring that day-to-day issues are prioritised and fixed.
 However, this environment does not always foster the best practices when it comes to making core fixes, which may be seen as wasteful or uncessary to those who comission the development.
 One approach would be to re-address the balance of framework fix to framework utilisation in each development cycle.
 One way to ensure that developers have an increased amount of dedicated time for framework fixes may be to have members of the development team at each collaborating facility permanently responsible for the state of the Mantid framework, and not for the deliverables in a particular technique area.

 * This would require buy-in from all facilities.
 * The effort will help ensure the longevity of Mantid.
 However, it may look as though no 'useful' technique specific work is being done. * There is a sizeable associated cost.
-* In the short term there will be a reduction in the amount of work that can be done in terms of feature additions.
+* In the short-term there will be a reduction in the amount of work that can be done in terms of feature additions in each release.
 This has to be understood.
+* More senior, experienced, decision making (TSC members ideally) are required.
+This is not a role for a more junior devloper.

+Ontop of the 2.5 FTE ESS Mantid team. **We suggest that every other collaborating facility (SNS and ISIS) would only have to provide a single FTE to the collaboration core effort**.
+Each member would have to be free from instrument specific responsiblities so that their effort can be focused on the core changes.
+As explained above a senior developer is required.
+With this level of effort we can continue to make the core improvements that the framework needs, and have been delivered over the last 9-months.